 - Obtain a vehicle history report.
 The National Insurance Crime Bureau’s free database includes flood damage and other information.

-If you suspect a dealer is knowingly selling a flood-damaged car or a salvaged vehicle as a good-condition, used car – contact your auto insurance company, local law enforcement agency, or Attorney General Jeff Landry’s Consumer Protection Hotline at 800-351-4889.
+If you suspect a dealer is knowingly selling a flood-damaged car or a salvaged vehicle as a good-condition, used car – contact your auto insurance company, local law enforcement agency, and Attorney General Jeff Landry’s Consumer Protection Hotline at 800-351-4889.